zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/lb/guide/benchmarks.md

   - We used caching on ethGetBlockByNumber to ensure that we were not calling it more than once per block
 - We use 20 samples for our Round Robin comparison
     - Since that is the minimum recommended for statistically significant accuracy
-- T-digest has slightly less accurate medians with lower samples
+- T-Digest has slightly less accurate medians with lower samples
     - We think that the error variance is captured within the 3% difference between our simulated results & actual

 ### Post-Analysis Findings